aylaweitz/ViSP-Inversion/README.md

 - cd into the new directory you made in the "run" directory.
 Mine is called "custom_test"
 - then run `../../bin/desire desire.dtrol`
 - right now it errors because there is no "observed" file thingy -- not sure how that's formatted yet...

+* ^ ok in Han's visp version i dont think he does this so ignore this for now (aug 26)

 __